babycommando/discordia/README.md

   2. Click on the "messages" request;
   3. Grab the authorization token;
 - Define your keys for the services in use:
-  1. Groq for ultra fast LLM text generation (Llama3 70B);
+  1. Groq for ultra fast LLM text generation (Llama3 70B); (See https://groq.com)
-  2. Google Gemini for multimodal image processing;
+  2. Google Gemini for multimodal image processing; (See https://ai.google.dev/gemini-api)
-  3. Jina for powering the LLM with a search engine
+  3. Jina for powering the LLM with a search engine (See https://jina.ai)
 - Define the personality of your bot by changing the "(...)" parts (or everything else) to your own bot specs for your system prompts;